 - Inaccurate reading on the oil pressure gauge

-A throttle position sensor (TPS) measures the open the throttle valve is and therefore controls the amount of air that can flow into the engine’s intake manifold.
+A throttle position sensor (TPS) measures how open the throttle valve is and controls the amount of air that can flow into the engine’s intake manifold.

 The ECU uses this information to calculate how much fuel should be injected into each cylinder and when.
 This ensures that the correct mixture of air and fuel is delivered to the vehicle’s engine.